-Decay Type | emLightsDecayType - Controls how quickly the simulator's emissive light fades when travelling away from the fire light sources:
+Decay Type | emLightsDecayType - Controls how quickly the Volume Grid's emissive light fades when travelling away from the fire light sources:

 None - The light does not fade at all unless obstructed.
 Inverse - The light intensity fades with the inverse of the distance.
-E.g. at a distance of 5 units, the intensity will be 1/5th of the intensity of the emitter.
+E.g. at a distance of 5 units, the intensity is 1/5th of the intensity of the emitter.
 Inverse Square - The light fades with the inverse square of the traveled distance.
 This is physically correct light propagation.
-For example, at a distance of 5 units, the intensity will be 1/25th of the intensity of the emitter.
+For example, at a distance of 5 units, the intensity is 1/25th of the intensity of the emitter.